foreverphoenix/the-phoenix-flavour/content/skyrim-se/finalisation/04-dyndolod.md

 ## DynDOLOD - LOD Generation

+> Continue here for either 2D or 3D LOD.

 * Launch **DynDOLOD** through Mod Organizer 2.
 * A window will come up, click **Advanced**.
 * You can see a list of all worldspaces at the top.
 Right-click inside and **Select all**.